JoeSkills/JoeSkills/README.md

 Web Development Hobbyist
 ------------------------

-I've been coding for 3 years now.
-I started with c#, then I moved into web development.
-I really love bringing my ideas to life on the web.
+I've been coding since 2019.
+What I do fills me with joy, I design and code with passion.
+In my spare time I love watching movies and building my own projects.
+I have experience on both frontend and backend technologies.
+My preferred tools are NodeJs, React and MongoDB

 * 🌍  I'm based in Nigeria
 * ✉️  You can contact me at [josephoritseweyinmi5@gmail.com](mailto:josephoritseweyinmi5@gmail.com)